Two day tour in Bohuslän

 Strömsdalen Karlsgatan 23, 452 32 Strömstad

-Today's first destination is a spectacular, very special place.
-We are on our way out to the Alaska Garden, located on an island about 20 minutes by boat from Norra Hamnen in Strömstad.
-When we step, salt sprayed, off the charter boat it feels like we have landed on a fairytale island.
-This place is the life’s work of a female gold digger, whose name was Hilma Svedal.
-Hilma went to Alaska in 1897 to dig for gold, which she did really successfully.
-30 years later, she returned to Bohuslän and built her own Alaska on her estate.
-Gradually she turned this rugged island slowly but surely into a lush oasis.
-Hilma used lots of cement on the island that she herself rowed to Strömstad and back to pick up.
-Years of toil finally paid off.
-It is now a fantastic rockery garden with bridges, buildings, barbecue areas, terraces, stairs and of course rockery plants, but also geraniums, peonies and other floral delights.
-Walking around thinking about Hilma and being in the middle of her life's work feels truly magical.
-After a refreshing swim we enjoy our packed lunch, buy a cup of coffee in the café and then decide that we should all embrace Hilda Svedal's motto which reads: Don’t worry!
-(It's on her gravestone).
-I think we've got a new idol.
-On the boat trip back to Strömstad, we have a lot to think about.
+The first destination of the day is spectacular, a very special place.
+We are namely on our way out to the Alaska Garden, situated on an island about 20 minutes by boat from Norra Hamnen in Strömstad.
+When we step, salt sprayed, off the charter boat’s gangplank we’ve arrived, so it seems, on a fairy tale island.
+This is the life’s work of a pioneering woman gold prospector, and that woman’s name is Hilma Svedal.
+Hilma travelled in 1897 to Alaska to dig for gold, something she was really successful at.
+30 years later she returned to Bohuslän and built her own Alaska on land she had inherited.
+The ground, which was rugged to start off with, was slowly but surely transformed into a lush oasis.
+There’s masses of cement on the island, which Hilda herself fetched, via her rowing boat, from Strömstad.
+Years of toil paid off finally.
+There’s a lovely rockery garden here with bridges, buildings, BBQ areas, terraces, steps and of course rockery plants, as well as pelargoniums, peonies and other lovely flowers.
+Walking round, thinking about Hilma and being surrounded by her life’s work feels magical.
+After a refreshing dip we eat our picnic lunch, get a coffee from the cafe and then agree that we will all adopt Hilda Svedal’s life motto: Don’t worry! (it’s written on her gravestone).
+I think we have a new idol.
+On the boat journey back to Strömstad we have a lot to think about.

-From the harbour in Strömstad we walk to Strömsdalen, a park that feels like a bit of a hidden gem.
-Of course, local folk know all about it.
-We spot joggers, families and dog walkers, all looking comfortable and at home there.
-But those of us visiting for the first time walk round admiring all the fantastic plants, the wonderful little wooden bridge and the attractive green spaces.
-We can feel ourselves winding down as we enjoy it all.
-The calm here is exactly what we need after a busy day out to sea.
-A visitor to the park who seems very knowledgeable about plants encourages us to feel the different rhododendron leaves, the underside in particular.
-It feels just like velvet!
-So lovely to appreciate plants using more senses than just sight.
-It turns out that the man we’ve been chatting to owns the garden we’re planning to visit tomorrow morning, what a coincidence!
+From the harbour in Strömstad we walk to Strömsdalen, a park that feels a bit like a hidden gem.
+Of course, people in the town know about it.
+We see joggers, families and dog owners, all moving around easily, well used to the place.
+But those of us who are visiting for the first time walk round impressed by all the fantastic plants, the wonderful little wooden bridge and the attactive green spaces.
+Our pulses lower and we fully enjoy ourselves.
+The quiet is exactly what we needed after a day out at sea.
+One of the visitors in the park who clearly knows a lot about plants encourages us to stroke the different rhododendron leaves, in particular the backs.
+Some of them feel like velvet!
+So nice to appreciate the greenery with more senses than just sight.

-Full of impressions we head for the hotel in Strömstad we’ve booked for the night.
-We found accommodation tips on vastsverige.com.
+Full of impressions we walk to the hotel in the centre of Strömstad where we’re planning to stay the night.
+We found accommodation tips via vastsverige.com.

 DAY 2